kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

  5. Now go to the lactase (LCT) gene (it's the gene that allows us to drink milk).
 How long is this on?
 How far is it from its neigbours?

 ## Task 2: RNA-seq alignment (2 points)
-**Learning objective:** Understand what the raw RNA sequencing reads (in FASTQ format)  look like and how you can use alignment software (HISAT2) to find the locations in the reference genome where these reads come from.
+**Learning objective:** Learn how RNA sequencing is used to measure gene expression.
+Understand what the raw RNA sequencing reads (in FASTQ format)  look like and how you can use alignment software (HISAT2) to find the locations in the reference genome where these reads come from.
 Counting the number of reads overlapping gene annotations will also show you how gene expression is measured using RNA-seq.

 Using the [RNA-seq alignment tutorial](https://github.com/kauralasoo/MTAT.03.239_Bioinformatics/blob/master/RNA-seq_alignment.md), answer the following questions: